es-na-battlesnake/snakes/README.md

 1. Get an approval from from the required codeowners
 1. Run `.deploy` on your pull request to deploy your changes to production
 1. If you branch deployment completes successfully, merge your pull request!

+To roll back a deployment to the last `main` version, run `.deploy main`.